freesewing/freesewing/markdown/dev/reference/api/part/props/en.md

 title: Part.asProps()
 ---

 This `Part.asProps()` method can be used to return the part as an object that is suitable for inclusion in renderprops.
-We call this internally, when rendering you only need this when you are building your own render system.
+This method is used internally and is only required when building your own render system.

 ## Signature